 These are the best shoes to wear in Europe because they not only are stylish but also stood up to days of nonstop walking.

-Sperry’s Seaside Perforated Sneaker is a great compromise between a full-on sneaker and a slip-on flat.
-The shoe slips on and off easily (they are my go-to flying sneakers as they’re perfect for airport security), but still offers plenty of support and padding on the bottom.
-The PU footbed is super light, yet still manages to have incorporated arch support.
-I highly recommend these shoes to wear in Europe for days when the weather might be wet, as they have Sperry’s patented Wave-Siping outsole that gives you great traction on slippery surfaces.
+Ilse Jacobsen’s Tulip Perforated Sneaker is a great compromise between a full-on sneaker and a slip-on flat.
+The shoe slips on and off easily (they’re great flying sneakers as they’re perfect for airport security), but still offers plenty of support and padding on the bottom.
+They come in a variety of colors and patterns.

-Aldo’s Perine Slip-Ons work with dresses and pants for either a dressy or casual look, but still pull their weight in the comfort department, making them ideal shoes to wear in Europe.
-These cool embossed faux leather plimsolls have a foam sole and ultra-cushioned liner that help absorb shock and prevent leg and foot fatigue, even on hard surfaces.
+Aldo’s Jille slip-ons work with dresses and pants for either a dressy or casual look, but still pull their weight in the comfort department, making them ideal shoes to wear in Europe.
+They slip on and off easily at security.

 Knitted shoes have rapidly become my favorites for packing—they weigh almost nothing, plus they squish down easily to save suitcase space.
 Knitted uppers rarely irritate my feet or cause blisters compared to other more traditional shoe materials, and they offer more ventilation.
-One of my favorite brands of knitted footwear is made by People Footwear.
-I tried out the Spanno slip-on, which is made using the trademarked DreamKnit construction using computerized knitting machines.
-I loved how lightweight these shoes were, and how they molded to my feet (no socks required).
+One particularly comfy option is the Harmonious shoe from Skechers.
+They’re lightweight, they’re well cushioned, and they come in more than half a dozen colors.
 If you’re looking for shoes to wear in Europe, you can’t go wrong with knitted ones.

 Nisolo Elayna Sneaker